greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 At present, the logger uses a handler that maps the current state of the Greenplum Database configuration setting `log_min_messages` to a valid Logger level and that outputs all messages using the Greenplum Database backend function `elog()`.

-**Note:** The `log_min_messages` setting is read from the database the first time a PL/Java function in a session is run.
+> **Note** The `log_min_messages` setting is read from the database the first time a PL/Java function in a session is run.
 On the Java side, the setting does not change after the first PL/Java function execution in a specific session until the Greenplum Database session that is working with PL/Java is restarted.

 The following mapping apply between the Logger levels and the Greenplum Database backend levels.